 Housing & Meals

+UNSW offers a range of housing options both on and off the campus for study abroad students.
 There are a range of housing alternatives designed to suit different personalities, budgets, and lifestyles, and allow AU students to be integrated with local students from Australia.
 Students have two main options: University Residential Colleges which offer meal plans, a range of academic, cultural, social, and sporting activities within a short distance to campus, and off-campus University apartments.
 These offer self-contained apartments where students buy and prepare their own food and have access to many amenities.
 Learn more about accommodation options at the university's accommodation website.

 AU students are responsible for researching what they need to do to legally study in Australia.
 Please visit the Australian Embassy website and read the information provided to you by UNSW in order to figure out what you need to do to legally be a student in Australia.